Trump Latest News: Cuts White Racists For Muslims As Police ‘Infiltrated’

 When it comes to racism being bad for business, The Brookings Institute also points out that, although it is not always clearly defined, “the international community agrees broadly on the need to respect labor standards.”

-An example they used that Trump might want to pay more attention to is The International Labor Organization, created by the Treaty of Versailles after World War I. This document has standards that countries like America must follow with the TransAtlantic Trade and Investment Partnership (TTIP) with the E.U. such as no “discrimination in employment and wages.”
+An example they used that Trump might want to pay more attention to is the International Labor Organization, created by the Treaty of Versailles after World War I. This document has standards that countries like America must follow with the Transatlantic Trade and Investment Partnership (TTIP) with the E.U., such as no “discrimination in employment and wages.”

 In another example, the U.S. Trade Act of 1974 focuses on “occupational safety and health” and that jobs should offer a “safe and healthy working environment.”